Program at a Glance

 Curriculum

-To earn the LLM in Taxation degree, students must complete 25 units.
-Classes are offered both during the day as well as in the evening to accommodate working professionals.
-Students may attend full-time or part-time.
-All students must finish the degree requirements within five years of matriculation.
-LLM students must maintain a cumulative grade point average of 2.5 on a 4.0 scale each semester.
+To earn the LLM in Taxation degree, students must complete 25 units taking classes part-time or full-time.
+Students may take classes online (asynchronously) or in online zoom sessions (synchronous).
+LLM students must maintain a cumulative grade point average of 3.0 on a 4.0 scale each semester.

 Choose 9 units from any of the following courses: